A Banana a Day Keeps The Gout Away!

 Bananas originated in Southeast Asia particularly in Malaysia around 4000 years ago then spreading to the Philippines and India.
 Today the Americas are the largest producers of bananas being brought over here by Portuguese explorers mainly grown in Brazil, Costa Rica and Mexico.
 Bananas are a unique type of fruit that has a creamy flesh which is firm yet sweet and can be harvested year-round.

-Bananas assist in converting uric acid into liquid form which can then be filtered by the kidneys and excreted through your urine avoiding the crystallization in your joints causing gout symptoms.
-In addition, one banana contains about 24 mcg of folate or folic acid which also helps lower uric acid levels as well as repair broken tissue in the joints.
-Furthermore, they contain about 10.3 mg of vitamin C which also has shown to decrease uric acid levels and also alleviate symptoms of gout.
+Bananas may assist in converting uric acid into liquid form which can then be filtered by the kidneys and excreted through your urine may help avoid the crystallization in your joints causing gout symptoms.
+In addition, one banana contains about 24 mcg of folate or folic acid which may also help control uric acid levels as well as repair broken tissue in the joints.
+Furthermore, they contain about 10.3 mg of vitamin C which may also help support healthy uric acid levels and may alleviate symptoms of gout.

 A Gout Diet Plan is Key!

 However, bananas cannot beat gout alone, a gout diet consisting of fresh fruits, vegetables, whole grains, low protein/purines and low fat is key!
-I know some gout sufferers who’ve eaten about 8 bananas a day during a gout attack for 3-4 days in order to alleviate the gout symptoms and have confirmed that it does work fast.
-Regardless, make sure to eat at least one banana a day to keep uric acid levels low and avoid those painful gout attacks.
+I know some gout sufferers who claim they’ve eaten about 8 bananas a day during a gout attack for 3-4 days in order to alleviate the gout symptoms and have confirmed that it does work fast.
+Regardless, make sure to eat at least one banana a day to help control uric acid levels that may help avoid those painful gout attacks.
 On a side-note bananas are also alkaline in nature.

 To best consume bananas, make sure for it to be fully ripened to benefit from the most antioxidants.
 Research conducted from the University of Innsbruck in Austria that fruit that is fully ripened, almost to the point of spoilage has the highest concentration of antioxidants and levels actually increase as it ripens.